loqusion/typix/docs/recipes/adding-dependencies.md

 # Adding Dependencies

-You can add dependencies to your project using Typst.nix so that compilation does not depend on the state of the local system: instead, any dependencies are automatically fetched and made available in a sandboxed environment.
+You can add dependencies to your [flake inputs][nix-ref-flake-inputs][^zero-to-nix--flakes] so that Typst compilation does not depend on the transient state of the local system: instead, any dependencies are automatically fetched and made available in a sandboxed environment.

 Examples of dependencies you might want to add: